-About the University of Guelph's Board of Governors
+About the Board of Governors

 The work of the Board is governed by its bylaws and governing documents and managed, in part, through a system of standing committees.
 From time to time the Board also establishes ad-hoc committees and working groups to explore and report on specific questions or issues.

 The Act prescribes that there be up to 24 Board members.
 The Board conducts its business through committees that bring recommendations to the full Board at regularly scheduled meetings.
-Meetings include open sessions, during which visitors are welcome to attend, and in-camera sessions.
+Meetings include open sessions, which visitors are welcome to attend, and closed sessions.
 The Board's annual term of operation is from July 1 to June 30.